raphaelgatti/v2-ach-api-docs/source/includes/_fundingsrcs.md

 Parameter | Description
 ----------|------------
-id | The funding source unique identifier. accountId | The Customer or Account unique identifier. status | Is the funding source verified? type | Type of funding source. name | Arbitrary nickname for the funding source.
+id | The funding source unique identifier. status | Is the funding source verified? type | Type of funding source. name | Arbitrary nickname for the funding source.